Beside a lonely road beneath the trees,

 Chehalem Flats is an outstanding weekend stop.
-There, you can walk among the rows of lavender, then shop in their farmer’s market.
-It’s a must-stop if you’re looking for a break from wine tasting.
+There, you can walk among the rows of lavender, then shop in their outstanding farmer’s market.
+It’s one of the best things to do in Newberg, especially if you’re looking for a break from wine tasting.

 Another great place to get your lavender fix is at Wayward Winds.
 They’ve got one of the largest lavender U-pick fields in Oregon.
 The U-pick is open through the end of July.
 Hankering for a little education?
 They’ve got five dates in July where they’re offering classes in lavender wreath-making.
 Tickets are required, but you can easily get them on their website.